How Collecting Unemployment Can Impact Your Taxes

 The following is provided for informational purposes.

+That's because while you may have paid into the unemployment fund while you were working, the money you’re receiving isn’t tax-free.
 Figuring out how much you may need to pay and preparing ahead of time could help you avoid getting caught off guard.

 Unemployment is treated the same as your regular earnings and gets added to your overall taxable income to determine your federal income taxes for the year.
 But unlike your wages, you don’t have to pay Social Security or Medicare taxes (FICA taxes) on unemployment.

 How much you pay will depend on your total taxable income and the tax brackets for the year.
-For example, if you file your tax return using the single status (i.e., aren’t married and don’t have any dependents) and make $40,125 to $85,525 after deductions in 2020, then you’ll pay a 12% income tax on your unemployment.
+For example, if you file your tax return using the single status (i.e., aren’t married and don’t have any dependents) and make $11,001 to $44,725 after deductions in 2023, then you’ll pay a 12% income tax on your unemployment.

 As is always the case, moving into a higher tax bracket won’t increase how much income taxes you pay on all your income.
 It only impacts the money you earn that’s within that bracket.
-Even if you make $100,000, you still only pay 12% income taxes on the money that’s in the $40,125 to $85,525 range.
+Even if you make $100,000, you still only pay 12% income taxes on the money that’s in the $11,001 to $44,725 range.

 Your unemployment benefits could also be taxable at the state level.
 However, in addition to the states that don’t have any income taxes, California, New Jersey, Oregon, Pennsylvania, and Virginia don’t tax unemployment income.

-Your Unemployment Gets Reported to the IRS
+Your unemployment gets reported to the IRS

 Similar to how you receive a W-2 from your employers each year, your state will send you and the IRS a Form 1099-G with your total unemployment income for the year.